Originally Published: June 21, 2015

 On discussion with savvy parents in clinical practice, there is a concern raised about UV exposure, especially here in Australia.
 One parent recently asked about indoor light – both her and her husband are myopic, and with her six-year-old only demonstrating R&L +0.25, he’s mostly likely heading the same way.
 This mum asked if she should ask for her son to be sat next to the window in class?
-Is brighter is better for indoor light?
+Is brighter better for indoor light?
 And what were the implications for an at-risk pre-myope wearing sunglasses, even if she couldn’t get her six year old to wear them yet?

-It would appear that brightness rather than wavelength and hence UV exposure is the likely stronger link with myopia, with light levels outdoors (up to 100,000 lux) being up to 500 times brighter than indoor light.
-In their 2009 IOVS paper, which is available for free download from the IOVS website, Ashby et al revealed that chickens, when reared under strong indoor light without UV, showed dose-dependent propensity to retard development of form deprivation myopia.
+It would appear that brightness rather than wavelength and hence UV exposure is the likely stronger link with myopia, with light levels outdoors being up to 500 times brighter than indoor light.
+Here's what we know about light and brightness, and UV protection.

 So for our savvy concerned parent, it’s likely that sitting closer to the window will be helpful to her son, even though clear glass does block a majority of incident UVA and UVB light.
 Wearing sunglasses blocks UV exposure and reduces brightness, but on a sunny day it’s likely that an 85% tint sunglass lens is still able to let through as much brightness, and likely more than typical bright domestic light.

-The alternative viewpoint is that of Ian Flitcroft, published in Progress in Retinal and Eye Research, who describes how the dioptric environment varies dramatically indoors.
-Sitting at this computer while I type this blog, focussed on the screen, my keyboard and fingers induce hyperopic blur on my inferior retina while the world beyond my screen induces myopic defocus.
+The alternative viewpoint is that of Ian Flitcroft, who describes how the dioptric environment varies dramatically indoors.
+Sitting at this computer while I type, looking at the screen, my keyboard and fingers induce hyperopic blur on my inferior retina while the world beyond my screen induces myopic defocus.
 Several dioptres of variation from the optical infinity across my office to at least 2-3D of blur from my keyboard is possible.
 However once you’re outdoors and everything is beyond 3m distance, your retina enjoys a full field of optical infinity.